PJSC RusHydro: Agenda of the Board of Directors meeting on February 11, 2020

-PJSC RusHydro (HYDR) PJSC RusHydro: Agenda of the Board of Directors meeting on February 11, 2020 28-Jan-2020 / 13:53 CET/CEST Dissemination of a Regulatory Announcement that contains inside information according to REGULATION (EU) No 596/2014 (MAR), transmitted by EQS Group.
+PJSC RusHydro (HYDR) PJSC RusHydro: Agenda of the Board of Directors meeting on February 11, 2020 29-Jan-2020 / 07:35 CET/CEST Dissemination of a Regulatory Announcement that contains inside information according to REGULATION (EU) No 596/2014 (MAR), transmitted by EQS Group.
 The issuer / publisher is solely responsible for the content of this announcement.
-Agenda of the Board of Directors meeting on February 11, 2020 January 28, Moscow, Russia.
-PJSC RusHydro (ticker symbol: MOEX, LSE: HYDR; OTCQX: RSHYY) announces the agenda of the Board of Directors meeting to be held on February 11, 2020.
-The agenda includes the following items: 1) On approval of the report on execution of action plan aimed at divestment of non-core assets and optimization of RusHydro Group's corporate structure for 2019.
-2) On consideration of matters of significant importance to the Company.
+Agenda of the Board of Directors meeting on February 11, 2020 January 29, Moscow, Russia.
+PJSC RusHydro (ticker symbol: MOEX, LSE: HYDR; OTCQX: RSHYY) announces the agenda of the Board of Directors meeting to be held in absentia on February 11, 2020.
+The agenda includes the following items: 1) On approval of the Board of Directors' work plan for the first half of 2020.
+2) On approval of the terms of agreement with the Company's registrar.
+3) On consideration of matters of significant importance to the Company.
+4) On approval of reports on the results of Committees of the Board of Directors.
 The information on decisions of the Board of Directors will be made available in compliance with regulatory requirements.
 About RusHydro RusHydro Group is the leading producer of renewable energy in Russia.
 It is Russia's largest generating company and is the fourth in the world with over 400 generating facilities in Russia and Armenia.
 The Group's total electricity generation capacity including Boguchanskaya HPP is 39.8 GW.
 Russian Federation owns 61.20% in RusHydro, the rest is held by other institutional and individual shareholders (over 360,000).
 The company's stock is traded on the Moscow Stock Exchange.
 Company's GDRs in the IOB section of LSE, ADRs - in OTCQX.
 For more information: Investor Relations Department Tel. +7 (495) 122 0555 ext.
 1607, 1319, 1304 ir@rushydro.ru The information in this press release may contain projections or other forward-looking statements regarding future events or the future financial performance of RusHydro.
 You can identify forward looking statements by terms such as "expect," "believe," "anticipate," "estimate," "intend," "will," "could," "may" or "might," the negative of such terms or other similar expressions.
 We wish to caution you that these statements are only predictions and that actual events or results may differ materially from these statements.
 We do not intend to update these statements to reflect events and circumstances occurring after the date hereof or to reflect the occurrence of unanticipated events.
 Many factors could cause the actual results to differ materially from those contained in our projections or forward-looking statements, including, among others, general economic conditions, our competitive environment, risks associated with operating in Russia, rapid technological and market change in our industries, as well as many other risks specifically related to RusHydro and its operations.
 ISIN: US7821834048, RU000A0JPKH7 Category Code: MSCL TIDM: HYDR LEI Code: 2534005TJN9DX4YWVT97 OAM Categories: 2.2.
-Inside information Sequence No.: 43039 EQS News ID: 962365 End of Announcement EQS News Service
+Inside information Sequence No.: 43277 EQS News ID: 963081 End of Announcement EQS News Service

 (END) Dow Jones Newswires